Online

 Instructor(s)

-Dr. Anthony Slominski researches the effects of environmental change on plant and bee health, as well as plant-bee interactions.
-He is currently investigating the effects of insecticides on wild bee species.
+Dr. Anthony Slominski researches the effects of environmental change and insecticide exposure on plant and bee health, as well as plant-bee interactions.
+He is currently an assistant teaching professor in the Ecology Department at MSU and an instructor in the Land Resources and Environmental Science Department at MSU.
+Dr. Slominski's teaching interests include plant ecology, biology, and evolution.

 Target Audience